KxSystems/arrowkdb/docs/null-mapping.md

 Previously arrowkdb ignored the null bitmap when reading or writing an arrow array.
 Users have requested that arrowkdb maps arrow nulls into kdb.

-Unlike arrow, not all kdb types have a null value and those that do overload one value in the range (the 0N* values typically map to INT_MIN or FLOAT_MIN).
+Unlike arrow, not all kdb types have a null value and those that do overload one value in the range (the 0N* values typically map to INT_MIN or NaN).

 For example: